ldez/analysistestrun/readme.md

 - a simple module
 - a Go workspace with several modules
-- a "bad design" module with a child module
+- a module with a child module

 ## Related to